 On Galaxy S20, Samsung minted the hybrid optical zoom to differentiate its zoom to traditional optical zoom.

 Due to the thickness, the lens in Galaxy S20 Ultra only has a 4x traditional optical zoom.
-Galaxy S20 and S20+ do NOT have traditional optical zoom at all.
+Galaxy S20 and S20+ do NOT have traditional optical zoom (less than 1.1x!!!) at all.

 But how can Samsung achieve the up to 10x hybrid optical zoom (and 3x on S20 and S20+)?

-Samsung combines sensor info from other camera lens and software to “produce” a zoomed photo.
+Samsung combines sensor info from other camera lenses and software to “produce” a zoomed photo.

 Unlike the digital zoom, Galaxy S20 hybrid optical zoom is a lossless zoom.
 The pixels are created through: